 Xiulin Ruan Assistant Professor Mechanical Engineering, Purdue University ruan@purdue.edu

-Their names appear on nine of the publications that we reference in our manuscript, five of which are published in Physical Review Letters or B.[21-23,28,29,53,60-62] We believe they will be fair judges of the significance of our work.
+Their names appear on nine of the publications that we reference in our manuscript, five of which are published in Physical Review Letters or Physical Review B [21-23,28,29,53,60-62].
+We believe that they will be fair judges of the significance of our work.

 We look forward to your response.